 Time for a quick recap of the beginning of the Stretch release cycle as far as the Debian Installer is concerned:

-• Once the website was rebuilt to include these changes, I’ve sent the announce, and lifted all block-udeb.
+debian-installercorner of the website: news entry, errata, and homepage. - Once the website was rebuilt to include these changes, I’ve sent

 (On a related note, I’ve started tweeting rather regularly about my actions, wins & fails, using the #DebianInstaller hashtag.
 I might try and aggregate my tweets as @CyrilBrulebois into more regular blog posts, time permitting.)